-Make the tart dough: With your fingers, cut butter into flour, along with salt, until reduced to pea sized lumps.
+For the Tart Dough: With your fingers, cut butter into flour, along with salt, until reduced to pea sized lumps.
 Next, add corn syrup all at once and mix with a fork until it forms a ball.
-Dust your hands with a little flour, scoop out the dough, and knead lightly until smooth.
+Dust your hands with a little flour, scoop out dough, and knead lightly until smooth.

 Flatten dough into a squarish shape, wrap in plastic, and chill at least 30 minutes.

-Prepare the filling: Place a sheet of plastic wrap over a cutting board and set aside.
+For the Filling: Place a sheet of plastic wrap over a cutting board and set aside.
 Also have ready a small bowl of water.

 Combine dried fruit and corn syrup together in a food processor.
-Pulse until the fruit has been pureed; stop periodically to scrape the bowl down with a plastic spatula to ensure no chunks of fruit remain.
+Pulse until fruit has been puréed; stop periodically to scrape the bowl down with a plastic spatula to ensure no chunks of fruit remain.
 Continue pulsing until an incredibly thick, dough-like paste is formed.

 Now sprinkle a little water on the plastic wrapped cutting board.
-Use a spatula to scrape the fruit paste from the processor and on to the cutting board.
-If you need to use your hands, moisten them with water before touching the fruit paste to prevent sticking.
+Use a spatula to scrape fruit paste from the processor and onto the cutting board.
+If you need to use your hands, moisten them with water before touching fruit paste to prevent sticking.

-If necessary sprinkle some more water over the paste, reapply the plastic wrap, and roll a little more.
-This will seal the patchwork together and ensure the paste is uniformly thin.
+If necessary, sprinkle some more water over paste, reapply the plastic wrap, and roll a little more.
+This will seal the patchwork together and ensure paste is uniformly thin.

-Preheat the oven to 350° F and have a parchment lined sheet pan ready.
-Roll the dough to a little shy of 1/4” thick.
+Preheat oven to 350° F (180°C) and have a parchment-lined sheet pan ready.
+Roll the dough to a little shy of 1/4-inch thick.
 This is important.
 Each Pop-Tart will ultimately have 4 “layers” (pastry + filling + pastry + icing), so pay close attention to the thickness of each.
 If you don’t, you may wind up with unreasonably thick Pop-Tarts.

-Once the dough has reached about a 1/4” thickness and an overall square shape, use a ruler to cut it into however-many 3 1/8” wide strips.
+Once dough has reached about a 1/4-inch thickness and an overall square shape, use a ruler to cut it into however many 3 1/8-inch wide strips.
 Then, cut each strip every 4 inches.
 Gather up any remaining scraps, roll, and cut likewise until you have 24 pieces all together.

-On half off the pieces, place a rectangle of prepared fruit paste.
+On half of the pieces, place a rectangle of prepared fruit paste.

-Once you’ve smoothly sealed the edges of the Pop-Tart, carefully dock with a fork.
+Once you’ve smoothly sealed the edges of Pop-Tart, carefully dock with a fork.

-Use a bench knife or spatula to transfer the Pop-Tarts to a parchment lined cookie sheet.
+Use a bench knife or spatula to transfer Pop-Tarts to a parchment-lined cookie sheet.
 Bake for about 20 minutes, until lightly browned all over.
 You don’t want them “golden brown” by any means, real Pop-Tarts look downright anemic.

 Occasionally, a Pop-Tart or two will spread somewhat irregularly during baking.
 While they’re still warm from the oven, you can trim the edges again quite easily with a bench scraper or knife.
 Cool thoroughly.

-Make the frosting and finish the tarts: Use a clean towel or dry pastry brush to dust off the cooled Pop-Tarts, removing any stray crumbs.
+For the Frosting: Use a clean towel or dry pastry brush to dust off the cooled Pop-Tarts, removing any stray crumbs.

-Combine all of the icing ingredients in a bowl and mix until a smooth paste forms.
-Put some of the icing into a piping bag fitted with a small, plain tip.
-Pipe a boarder of icing around the perimeter of each tart, leaving about a 1/4” margin.
+Combine all icing ingredients in a bowl and mix until smooth paste forms.
+Put some icing into a piping bag fitted with a small, plain tip.
+Pipe a boarder of icing around the perimeter of each tart, leaving about a 1/4-inch margin.

-Aging the Pop-Tarts: Transfer the tarts to a baking sheet and store them in a cool, dry location where they will be undisturbed (the inside an empty microwave works perfectly).
-Let the Pop-Tarts dry, uncovered, overnight.
+Aging the Pop-Tarts: Transfer tarts to a baking sheet and store them in a cool, dry location where they will be undisturbed (the inside of an empty microwave works perfectly).
+Let Pop-Tarts dry, uncovered, overnight.
 This will significantly improve their texture.